willgoldby/API-Documentation-for-GetMyWeather-API/README.md

 # What type and kind of data does GetMyWeather return?

 GetMyWeather provides four weather values: temperature, humidity, wind speed, and chance of precipitation.
+It also provides a value for its confidence in the predicted forecast, returned as a percentage.

 ## Values